ladybug-tools/dragonfly-primer/text/components/Electrical_Network.md

 * ##### report
 Reports, errors, warnings, etc.
 * ##### network
 A Dragonfly Electrical Newtork object possessing all electrical infrastructure for an OpenDSS simulation.
+This should be connected to the network_ input of the "DF Model to GeoJSON" component.